Name: Neanderthals (Homo neanderthalensis)

 Neanderthals were an early kind of human who lived in Europe and possibly west Asia from 120,000 years ago until 35,000 years ago.
 Neanderthals are often known by their burly stature and heavy brows.
 Unfortunately, they are also often portrayed as stupid or beastly versions of ourselves.
-In fact, the average size of the Neanderthal brain was equal to, or larger than, the average modern human brain.
+In fact, the average size of the their brain was equal to, or larger than, the average modern human brain.

 Neanderthals made significant advances in stone tool technology, and they show some of the earliest signs of the emergence of human culture.
 Neanderthals were the first people to systematically bury their dead.